 - Course Title:

 - Credit Hours:

 - Special Fee:

 Course DescriptionApplies psychological principles to relationships in both personal and professional environments.
 Includes an overview of basic personality and social psychology concepts, as well as specific skill development in the areas of communication, listening, and conflict resolution.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course